Hopefully by now, if you work in marketing, you know that you need to be using campaign tags on all your marketing urls.

 - Guest blog posts

-- You can’t always rely on the referral, especially if viewers read the blog post through a mobile app so it tag the links if you can.
+- You can’t always rely on the referral, especially if viewers read the blog post through a mobile app so tag the links if you can.

 - Social cross-promotion